jgnewman/strux/README.md

 ## How does it work?

-With Strux, you'll need to create a store and write a reducer, just as you would with Redux.
+With Strux, you can create a store and write a reducer, just as you would with Redux.
 However, you won't need to pass that store around to any components, you won't need to write any manual `dispatch` calls, and you won't need to write any manual `subscribe` calls.